School Anxiety Treatment in Pittsburgh, PA

 School Integration & Real-World Practice

 As your child develops coping skills, we begin applying them to real school situations through graduated exposure and practice.
-This might involve visiting the school, meeting with teachers, or developing specific strategies for challenging situations like tests or presentations.
 We coordinate with school personnel when appropriate and help implement any necessary accommodations or support plans.

 Step 5